Stack the Deck with Two Rewards Credit Cards to Maximize Earnings

 Your Rewards Credit Cards

-Charge your monthly gas, grocery, restaurant and entertainment expenses to the Scotiabank Gold Amex card to earn 4% cashback.
+Charge your monthly gas, grocery, restaurant and entertainment expenses to the Scotiabank Gold Amex card to earn the equivalent of 4% cash back.
 You can redeem your cashback against any travel expenses on your credit card statement.
-If you prefer Visa to American Express, use the Scotiabank Momentum Infinite Visa card, which gives you 4% cashback on gas and groceries and 2% cashback at pharmacies.
+If you prefer Visa to American Express, use the Scotiabank Momentum Infinite Visa card, which gives you 4% cash back on gas and groceries and 2% cashback at pharmacies.
 Use the WestJet World Elite MasterCard to get 1.5% cashback in WestJet dollars on all other spend.
 More than just rewards on spend, use the WestJet MasterCard to get a $99 round-trip companion ticket EVERY year to anywhere in North America and use it to get your first checked bag free for you and up to 8 members of your family!
 Rewards Total $3,888 over three years (including welcome bonuses and annual fees).

 The Jet Setter